DaziumDesignSolutions/CobaltTalon.com/contents/solutions/overview-cobalttalon.md

 ---
-title: Cobalt Talon: Advanced Analytic Modules
+title: "Cobalt Talon: Advanced Analytic Modules"
 ---

 ###Are you able to transform business challenges into a competitive advantage?